How to buy and sell Facebook shares

 - Log in to your account: once you’re logged in, go to ‘My IG dashboard’

 - Find Facebook shares: go to the 'finder' panel, type in ‘Facebook’ and click on its name in the dropdown list

-- Select ‘at quote’ or ‘on exchange’: choose the price you’ll deal at from the selection of market makers or deal directly with an exchange
+- Select ‘at quote’ or ‘on exchange’: choose the price you’ll trade at from the selection of market makers or trade directly with an exchange

 How to sell Facebook shares

-You can sell your Facebook shares through the IG share dealing service in just four steps.
+You can sell your Facebook shares through the IG share trading service in just four steps.
 When you’re ready to sell: